isomerpages/mlaw-ccpit/pages/past-conference.md

 ---

 ![Group Photo](/images/02.JPG)
-*Group-photo of Organisers, Speakers and Moderators*
+*Group-photo of organisers, speakers and moderators*
 <br>
 <br>

 ![Bilateral Discussions](/images/18.jpeg)
-*Then-Senior Minister of State for Law and Health Edwin Tong SC and then-Chairperson of China Council for the Promotion of International Trade Ms Gao Yan Exchange Views on International Commercial Dispute Resolution at the Conference*
+*Then-Senior Minister of State for Law and Health Edwin Tong SC and then-Chairperson of China Council for the Promotion of International Trade Ms Gao Yan exchange views on international commercial dispute resolution at the conference*
 <br>
 <br>

 ![Opening Address](/images/07.JPG)
-*Opening Address by then-Senior Minister of State for Law and Health Edwin Tong SC*
+*Opening address by then-Senior Minister of State for Law and Health Edwin Tong SC*

 ![Prof Zhang](/images/03.JPG)
-*Prof Zhang Yuejiao, Member of the International Commercial Expert Committee, China International Commercial Court, Supreme People’s Court and former judge of the World Trade Organisation Appellate Body, speaking during Panel 1 on ‘Judicial Support for and Developments in International Commercial Litigation’*
+*Prof Zhang Yuejiao, Member of the International Commercial Expert Committee, China International Commercial Court, Supreme People’s Court and former Judge of the World Trade Organisation Appellate Body, speaking during Panel 1 on ‘Judicial Support for and Developments in International Commercial Litigation’*
 <br>
 <br>